tlevine/axis-ticks/readme.md

 Second, propose a few tick ranges based on the number bases.
-Choose the one for which the max tick is close to the maximum data value and for which the number of tick marks is closed to the desired number..
+Choose the one for which the max tick is close to the maximum data value and for which the number of tick marks is close to the desired number..

 Finally, add the order of magnitude back.